Jana Duggar’s Rumored Boyfriend Jonathan Close To Jessa Duggar, Fills Instagram With College & Baby Photos

-Once in a while, fans like to spread courting rumors about Jana Duggar.
-At age 27, she is the eldest Duggar girl who is not married or engaged.
+Once in awhile, fans like to spread courting rumors about Jana Duggar.
+At age 27, she is the eldest Duggar girl, who is not married or engaged.
 But a new prospect has popped up for Jana as the family transitions from spring to summer.
-Jonathan Hartono is the new rumored boyfriend of Jana Duggar, making the fans wonder if courtship will occur in the near future.
+Jonathan Hartono is the new rumored boyfriend of Jana Duggar, making the fans wonder if courtship is obtainable in her near future.

 When Joy-Anna Duggar gets married to Austin Forsyth in October, the next oldest sister to keep Jana company will be Johannah Faith, who is eleven years old.
 Jana has been feeling the pressure to find someone for herself, lest she has to serve her parents and her siblings all her life.
-In the past, she has expressed that she does not want to rush into any courtship just because she wants to get married, but it seems like she is feeling the clock tick faster than ever before.
+In the past, she has expressed that she does not want to rush into any courtship, just because she wants to get married, but it seems like she is feeling the clock tick faster than ever before.

 A few weeks ago, Tim Tebow, who has been brought up as one of Jana’s suitors some time ago, gained momentum as a renewed candidate for courtship.
 One of her fans wrote in the comment section of one of her pictures that she would really like them to revisit the relationship.